 This post contains affiliate links.
 Read the disclosure policy.

 Fruits are always best when you can catch them in season, and peaches are one of my favorite fruits to do this with.
 They’re a warm weather fruit, coming into season in May and falling off in September, and they reach their peak in July and August.

-So, being the lush that I am, the first thing that comes to my mind is a large glass of peach-infused sangria to cool off a hot summer evening.
+And maybe it’s just me, but the first thing that in-season peaches bring to mind is a large glass of peach-infused sangria to cool off a hot summer evening.

 Because what better way is there to enjoy fruit than with sweet wine?

 What is in a peach sangria?